Breeze/breeze.github.io/doc-js/index.md

 ## Query

-You retrieve entities from a back-end database by composing an `EntityQuery` object in the Breeze query language and executing that query object with an <span `EntityManager`.
+You retrieve entities from a back-end database by composing an `EntityQuery` object in the Breeze query language and executing that query object with an `EntityManager`.

 In the following example, we compose a query for all customers whose name begins with the letter 'C' and sort the results by company name.